 - Your family members

-Three Types of Qualified Intermediaries
+Three Types of 1031 Exchange Qualified Intermediaries

-Two Sets of QI Fees
+Two Sets of 1031 Exchange Facilitator Fees

-1. Set-Up & Administrative Fees
+1. Setup & Administrative Fees

 2. Interest Income

-Investor tip: Because QI fees can be structured differently (institutional vs non-institutional), make sure you know exactly what services you’ll be paying for during your exchange before entering an agreement.
+Investor tip: Because QI fees can be structured differently (institutional vs non-institutional), make sure you know exactly what services you’ll be paying for during your 1031 exchange before entering an agreement.

 3. Other Fees

-How to Find a Great Qualified Intermediary
+How to Find a Qualified Intermediary For a 1031 Exchange

-- Research Online
+- Research online

 - Check out client reviews on third-party sites

-How RealWealth Can Help
+How RealWealth Can Help With Your 1031 Exchange